singhnandini60810-sys/pomodoro-study-timer/README.md

 ## How to Run

 1. Download the repository
-2. Open the project folder
+2. Open the folder
-3. Run the file `index.html` in your browser
+3. Run `index.html` in your browser

-## Project Purpose
+## Purpose

-This project was created as a beginner JavaScript project to practice DOM manipulation, timers, and basic UI design.
+This project was created to practice JavaScript timers, DOM manipulation, and simple UI design.